 A few blocks north of the Minster on a triangular piece of land between Eastgate and Highgate is Beverley’s original market.
 Originally larger in size, it shrank as shops and buildings were erected around it.
 As the other market on the north side of town began and grew, this market became known as Wednesday Market.

 The Market remains in a smaller size today, the area surrounded by shops and restaurants.
 I walked through Wednesday Market many times on my way to the Minster for research.

 In the 12th century, a new market grew north of town.
 Known as Saturday Market it became the primary market in Beverley and is still used today.
-A chapel dedicated to St. Mary was built there and in 1269 became the parish church.
 The Archbishop of York was the Lord of the Manor of Beverley and had the right to charge tolls on the market stallholders.
 Toll Gavel, the street that leads to the market from the south may have been where the tolls were charged.

 The Market was where I saw HRH Diana, The Princess of Wales do a walkabout in 1988.